-- (3) If available, utilize end-tidal CO2 waveform monitoring in intubated patients (required on all ALS transport units for advanced airway management by 2015). - (4) Consider carbon monoxide measurement, if available. - b) Hyperventilate the head injured patient only if signs/symptoms of herniation are present, including posturing, loss of pupillary light response, dilation of one or both pupils, vomiting, hypertension, bradycardia, and/or irregular respirations. - (1) If hyperventilating, use the following rates

-Adult: 20 breaths per minute Child: 30 breaths per minute Infant: 35 breaths per minute

-(2) If hyperventilating, use EtCO2 monitoring if available.
+- (3) If available, utilize EtCO2 waveform monitoring in intubated patients (required on all ALS transport units for advanced airway management since 2015). - (4) Consider carbon monoxide measurement, if available. - b) Hyperventilate the head-injured patient only if signs/symptoms of herniation are present, including posturing, loss of pupillary light response, dilation of one or both pupils, vomiting, hypertension, bradycardia, and/or irregular respirations. - If hyperventilating, use the following rates Adult (including adolescent 13 years of age or older): 20 breaths per minute Child (1-12 years of age): 30 breaths per minute Infant (less than 1 year of age): 35 breaths per minute - (2) If hyperventilating, use EtCO, monitoring if available.